-Pizzoccheri is a delicious winter dish from the Valtellina tradition, prepared with potatoes, Savoy cabbage, butter, sage, and Bitto cheese.
-The pasta is made with buckwheat flour and white flour.
+Pizzoccheri are a delicious winter dish from the Valtellina tradition, prepared with potatoes, Savoy cabbage, butter, sage and Bitto cheese.
+The pasta is made with buckwheat flour and wheat flour.
 It is a rich and flavorful first course, perfect for warming up during cold winter days.

-Prepare the pasta: in a large bowl, mix together the white flour, buckwheat flour, and the necessary salt
+Prepare the dough: in a large bowl mix together the wheat flour, the buckwheat flour and the necessary salt

 Add a little water and knead, gradually adding more water to obtain a smooth and firm dough